ESR-NZ/ESR_reporting_template/README.md

 cd /home/leah/my_project_to_report/
 ```

+Clone this repository

 ```bash
 git clone https://github.com/ESR-NZ/ESR_reporting_template.git
 ```

 ### Open the reporting template in an RStudio project

-Navigate to RStudio hosted on ESR's production network at [rstudio.esr.cri.nz:8787](rstudio.esr.cri.nz:8787), use your regular ESR login credentials to login to RStudio
+Navigate to RStudio hosted on ESR's production network at [https://rstudio.esr.cri.nz:8787](https://rstudio.esr.cri.nz:8787), use your regular ESR login credentials to login to RStudio

 ![RStudio sign in](./images/rstudio_signin.png)